adsukharev/social-network/README.md

 Goals:

-- Everything must be secured (CSRF, SQL-debugging)
+- Everything must be secured (JWT, SQL-debugging)
 - Sign In and Sign Up components with email confirmation
-- User Profile (gender, tags, pictures, fame rating, etc)
+- User Profile (biography, tags, pictures, fame rating, etc)
 - GPS Location
 - Match profiles (Same geographic area, With a maximum of common tags, With a maximum “fame rating”, etc)
 - Chat